Top 20 TestNG Interview Questions and Answers

 Q #1) What is TestNG?

-Answer: TestNG is the framework created for executing unit tests in java program by the developers.
+Answer: TestNG is a framework created by the developers for executing unit tests in Java programs.

-It is inspired by “JUnit” which is another framework for unit testing Java programs.
-In addition to all the features in JUnit, TestNG has its new features which make it more powerful.
+It is inspired by “JUnit”, which is another framework for unit testing Java programs.
+In addition to all the features in JUnit, TestNG has its own new features, which make it more powerful.

 Q #2) How will you install TestNG in Eclipse?